Skip to Content Top

 Hospital Bills are Killing Us!

 Check out why our medical costs have skyrocketed over the years.
-Time magazine did a great piece and explains in frghtening detail here:
+Time magazine did a great piece and explains in frightening detail here:

 With all we are paying, and sponges still get left behind in patients.
 Read about one woman's nightmare.